oracle/aaosl-agda/Slides/presentation.md

 # What, Why and How?

-- Formalized Append-Only Skip Lists, originally from Baker and Maniatis ([arxiv pdf](http://arxiv.org/abs/cs/0302010)), in Agda:\pause
+Formalized Authenticated Append-Only Skip Lists, originally from Maniatis and Baker ([arxiv pdf](http://arxiv.org/abs/cs/0302010))\footnote{`arxiv.org/abs/cs/0302010`}, in Agda:\pause

-  + Formalizing the datastructure itself\pause
+- Formalized a generalization of the original datastructure,\pause
-  + Formalizing the security properties from Baker and Maniatis\pause
+- Formalized the security properties from Maniatis and Baker,\pause
-  + Proving these properties hold\pause
+- Proved the proposed generalization satisfies the security properties,\pause
-- Uncovered interesting simplifications and made the security argument crystal clearer\pause
+- Proved Maniatis and Baker's AAOSL is an instance of our generalization.\pause

-- Gained confidence to use said datastructure in practice
+Uncovered interesting simplifications and made the security argument clearer\pause

 # Traditional Append-Only Structures: Blockchains